Semi-Commercial and Mixed-Use Finance

 Owner-Occupied vs Investment Semi-Commercial

 Semi-commercial properties can be financed on either an owner-occupied or investment basis, depending on who occupies the commercial element.
-Where the borrower’s own business trades from the ground floor and the residential flats are let, a hybrid assessment is typical — the commercial element assessed on trading income, the residential on rental yield.
-Where the entire property is let to third parties, the loan is assessed purely on rental income across both elements.
+Where the borrower’s own business trades from the ground floor and the residential flats are let, a hybrid assessment is typical: the commercial element assessed on trading income using a debt service coverage test similar to a standard owner-occupied commercial mortgage, the residential element on rental yield.
+Where the entire property is let to third parties, the loan is assessed purely on rental income across both elements, in the same way as a commercial investment mortgage.

 Semi-Commercial Bridging Loans